simbo1905/yaaee/README.md

 # Running In Docker

-Pull the mozilla sbt docker image with `docker pull mozilla/sbt` then run it on mac/linux with:
+Pull the mozilla sbt docker image with `docker pull mozilla/sbt` then launch `sbt shell` on mac/linux with:

 ```shell
 docker run -it --rm -v ~/.ivy2:/root/.ivy2 -v ~/.sbt:/root/.sbt -v $PWD:/app -w /app mozilla/sbt sbt shell
 ```

-Then tell `sbt shell` to compile and run the application to process an input file with:
+Next instruct sbt to compile and run the application to process an input file with:

 ```shell
 runMain YetAnotherArithmeticExpressionEvaluator example.txt